theyosh/TerrariumPI/README.md

 - Support for USB and remote webcams
 - Support for analog devices through a MCP3008
   - Support for PH probe SKU SEN0161
+- Support for digital devices through a I2c
-- Support for SHT2X sensors through I2C
+  - Support for SHT2X
+  - Support for BME280
+  - Support for HTU21D
+  - Support for Si7021
 - Open door detection (sprayer will not spray when a door is open)
 - Total power and water usage for costs calculation
 - Lights control based on sun rise and sun set or timers